EndPointCorp/end-point-blog/2013/01/14/camp-tools.html.md

 title: Camp tools
 ---

-[Devcamps](http://www.devcamps.org/) are such a big part of my everyday work that I can't imagine life without them.
-Over the years, I developed some short-cuts in navigating camps that I also can't live without: I share them below.
+[Devcamps](http://www.devcamps.org/) are such a big part of my everyday work that I can’t imagine life without them.
+Over the years, I developed some short-cuts in navigating camps that I also can’t live without: I share them below.

 ```
 function camp_top() {